 When it is safe to do so, ensuring that families are not separated is always the goal.
-If the specific circumstances do not allow for households to stay together, provide safety planning for the family members experiencing violence and housing problem solving for all members of the household.
-For example: based on safety considerations and/or unique circumstances, if children needed to be separated from the head of household temporarily, immediate and temporary safe housing accommodations will be sought such as with other family, friends, or other support networks with a long-term/permanent goal of family reunification.
+If the specific circumstances do not allow for households to stay together, provide safety planning for the family members experiencing violence and housing problem-solving for all members of the household.
+For example, based on safety considerations and/or unique circumstances, if children need to be temporarily separated from the head of household, immediate and temporary safe housing accommodations will be sought, such as with other family members, friends, or other support networks, with the long-term goal of family reunification.
 DSS may be a good partner in this process.